shshemi/tabiew/tutorial/tutorial.md

 ORDER BY area;
 ```

-Additionally, in the event of the necessity for more complex queries, the selected data frame can be accessed with the name `_` in SQL queries.
+Additionally, for more complex queries, the selected data frame can be accessed with the name `_` in SQL queries.
 ```sql
 SELECT price, area, bedrooms, parking
 FROM _